 “Oh shit..”
 I laughed to myself, and watched him relucantly get out of his seat with a painfully nervous smile plastered across his face.

-Cringing, I watched him walk over to the stage, wondering what they were going to make him do.
+I watched him walk over to the stage, wondering what they were going to make him do.
 Probably some super remix of the moe moe kyun, I guessed.
+We were all waiting for maximum cringe.

 But, it seemed his nervous smile was just a disguise.
 He wasn’t nervous, he’d been waiting for this moment all night.